acts-project/acts/docs/tracking.md

 task therefore becomes calculating the necessary Jacobians to achieve correct transformation.

 One part is the transformation between different coordinate systems, but at the same location along the trajectory.
 For this purpose, generic Jacobians can be calculated between each coordinate system type, and a common coordinate system.
-The common coordinate system used for this purpose is the curvilinear frame, which consists of the global direction angles, and a plane surface located at the track location, with its normal aligned with the track momentum.
+The common coordinate system used for this purpose is the curvilinear frame, which consists of the global direction angles, and a plane surface located at the track location, with the normal of the plane surface aligned with the track momentum.
 By using Jacobians to the curvilinear frame and the corresponding inverse matrices, conversions between any two coordinate systems can be performed.

 The second part is the calculation of the evolution of the covariance matrix during the propagation between surfaces.
 To this end, a semi-analytical